Battle of Meligalas: German withdrawal and aftermath

-During the last months of the German occupation, Walter Blume, the head of the German security police (SD) developed the so-called "chaos thesis", involving not only a thorough scorched earth policy, but also encouraging the slide of Greece into civil war and chaos.
-While Blume's more radical proposals concerning the elimination of the (mostly anti-communist and pro-British) pre-war political leadership were halted by more sober elements in the German leadership, as they withdrew from the Peloponnese in early September, the Germans destroyed bridges and railway lines and left weapons and ammunition to the Security Battalions, laying the groundwork for a civil war with ELAS.
+During the last months of the German occupation, Walter Blume, the head of the German security police (SD) in Greece developed the so-called "chaos thesis", involving not only a thorough scorched earth policy, but also encouraging the slide of Greece into civil war and chaos.
+While Blume's more radical proposals concerning the elimination of the (mostly anti-communist and pro-British) pre-war political leadership were halted by more moderate elements in the German leadership, as they withdrew from the Peloponnese in early September, the Germans destroyed bridges and railway lines and left weapons and ammunition to the Security Battalions, laying the groundwork for a civil war with ELAS.

 Based on the denunciation of the Security Battalions by the national unity government, ELAS considered the Security Battalions as enemy formations.
 At Pyrgos, the capital of Elis Prefecture, the commander of the local battalion, Georgios Kokkonis, announced that he placed his unit under the command of the exiled king George II and the national government.
 Kokkonis conducted negotiations with ELAS, trying to prevent its entry into the city before the arrival of an official government representative, while ELAS demanded the immediate disarmament of the unit.
 In the end, ELAS attacked on 9 September and after a bloody struggle seized the city on the next day.
-At Tripolis, the negotiations between Colonel Papadongonas and 3rd ELAS Division quickly broke down.
+At Tripolis, the negotiations between Papadongonas and 3rd ELAS Division quickly broke down.
 As the partisans surrounded the city, mining the roads and cutting off its water supply, and their own ammunition began to run out, the Battalionists descended into panic.
 Some defected, but the remainder installed a regime of terror in the city: anyone even suspected of ties to the partisans was imprisoned and Papadongonas threatened to blow them up if ELAS attacked, while his men mined the city and executed people on the streets.
 Nevertheless, Papadongonas was able to hold out until the end of September, when he surrendered to a British unit.